 What each judge discusses with each child is anybody’s guess, but the judge does not have to listen to or make their decision based on what the child says.
-The opinion of the child will be a part of the information that the judge utilizes to make the decision as to which parent the child will live with primarily.
+The opinion of the child will be a part of the information that the judge utilizes to decide as to which parent the child will live with primarily.

 Questions on child support?
 Come back tomorrow to learn more

-The every important subject of child support will be discussed in tomorrow’s blog post from the Law Office of Bryan Fagan, PLLC.
+Every important subject of child support will be discussed in tomorrow’s blog post from the Law Office of Bryan Fagan, PLLC.
 In the meantime, if you have any questions about family law in Texas please do not hesitate to contact our office.
-A free of charge consultation with one of our licensed family law attorneys is available six days per week.
+A free-of-charge consultation with one of our licensed family law attorneys is available six days per week.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”

 If you want to know more about how to prepare, CLICK the button below to get your FREE E-book: “13 Dirty Tricks to Watch Out For in Your Texas Divorce, and How to Counter Them" Today!”

 Other Articles you may be interested in regarding Houston Court Local Rules: